jbatnozic/N.E.W.-40.000/Codices/Orks.md

   - Kombi-skorcha (+? pts)
 - This model's Big choppa may be replaced with a Power klaw (+? pts).
 - This model may take an Attack squig (+? pts).
-- This model may take 2 Sluggas (+? pts). // once per game close-range shooting attack
+- This model may take a Twin Blunderbuss (+? pts).

 ---